Oblivion (2013 film): Music

-On June 28, 2012, it was announced that French electronic act M83, comprised solely of Anthony Gonzalez, would compose the soundtrack for Oblivion.
+On June 28, 2012, it was announced that French electronic act M83, consisting solely of Anthony Gonzalez at the time, would compose the soundtrack for Oblivion.
 On why he chose M83 to score the film, director Joseph Kosinski said, "I went back and I found my first treatment for Oblivion from 2005 and it had listed in the treatment a soundtrack of M83.
 Obviously, the Tron: Legacy collaboration with Daft Punk worked out as good as I would have ever hoped, [so] I wanted to do something similar in that I'm pulling an artist from outside the movie business to create an original sound for this film."
 Kosinski continued, "Daft Punk's music wouldn't make sense for this movie.
 It had to be an artist whose music fit the themes and story I was trying to tell.
 And M83's music I felt was fresh and original, and big and epic, but at the same time emotional and this is a very emotional film and it felt like a good fit."

-To guide Gonzalez through the scoring process, Kosinski brought in Joseph Trapanese, who co-wrote the score alongside Gonzalez.
-Kosinski states, "Together they have created the score that I have dreamed about since I first put this story down on paper eight years ago."
+To guide Gonzalez through the scoring process, Kosinski brought in Joseph Trapanese, to co-write the score alongside Gonzalez.
+Kosinski stated, "Together they have created the score that I have dreamed about since I first put this story down on paper eight years ago."
 Trapanese first came to Kosinski's attention when he collaborated with Daft Punk on Tron: Legacy as arranger and orchestrator.

 In an interview with Rolling Stone, Gonzalez said, "I started to write the soundtrack just reading the script, and then when you get the picture in, it's different, and you kind of switch to another vibe and change stuff and start experimenting a lot with the music."
 Gonzalez added, "I worked with Joseph a lot, and he's very particular about the music in his movies, so we spent a lot of time talking about music and working the arrangements together."

-Back Lot Music released the soundtrack on April 9, 2013.
+Back Lot Music released the soundtrack on April 16, 2013.
 A deluxe edition of the soundtrack was released the same day exclusively through iTunes.
 It features an additional 13 tracks.
 The soundtrack featured original music by M83, along with music composed by Gonzalez and Trapanese.
 The lyrics to "Oblivion" were written by Gonzalez and Susanne Sundfør.
 Metacritic rated the soundtrack 55/100.